mohan2020/w2hsite/site/content/platform/index.md

       iconcolor: "#49A078"
       header: Arms & Randomization
       text: >
-        Setup multiple arms for studies, including of course, the control arm.
+        Setup multiple arms for studies including a control arm.
 The platform also offers multiple computerized randomization of participants, including the configurable choices for stratified, blocked, weighted, and adaptive randomization strategies.
 Ongoing management of participants via a "triage" view is also available out-of-the-box.

 be:
   featureset: Behavioral Economics